 - contractors with their own ABNs (who could be an individual sole trader).

 If you're a self-managed NDIS participant, your support workers could be household workers if you employ them directly.
 If so, you’ll need a Household Worker Policy.
+Visit the NDIS website for information on your responsibilities as a self-manager.

 You can read more detail about this cover in the Household Workers’ Policy Guide (PDF, 0.5 MB).